btj/vf-rust-aliasing/README.md

 ## Function arguments

 Tree Borrows says that references passed as function arguments must not become disabled while the function call executes.
-We can enforce this for mutable references by temporarily consuming, at the call site, the `ref_mut_end_token` for each argument that is a mutable reference for the duration of the call.
+We can enforce this for mutable references by temporarily consuming, at the call site, some fraction of `ref_mut_end_token` for each argument that is a mutable reference for the duration of the call.
+(Note: it does not work to temporarily consume this chunk fully, because the same reference may be passed as an argument to any number of nested function calls.)

 # Shared references